Drathonix/ContributionScores-Extended/README.md

     [ 0, 50 ]
 ];
 $wgShowExceptionDetails = true;
+// Exclude specific pages from the reporting - Can be omitted.
+Must use SQL syntax supported by the "LIKE" operator
+$wgContribScoreTitleFilters = [];
 ```
 Tweak these settings as you wish!
 Then, place the `ContributionScores` folder in the `extensions` directory like you would any other!